-The Open Studio is the center of Cal Poly’s Data Services program.
-Located in Kennedy Library’s Hub24, the space facilitates interdisciplinary exchange of ideas surrounding data as the new text.
+The Open Studio is the center of Cal Poly’s Data Services.
+Located in Kennedy Library’s Hub24 on the 1st floor, the space facilitates an interdisciplinary exchange of ideas surrounding data as the new text.

 GIS (Geographic Information Systems) is a type of software that helps people think spatially and approach problems from a geographic perspective.
 Spatial data reveals patterns, illustrates problems, and shows connections that are not otherwise evident.
 It can be used in business, history, environmental science, agriculture, civil engineering, architecture and many other areas of study.